GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[research-paper] 1312.6114v11.md

 Figure 3: Comparison of AEVB to the wake-sleep algorithm and Monte Carlo EM, in terms of the estimated marginal likelihood, for a different number of training points.
 Monte Carlo EM is not an on-line algorithm, and (unlike AEVB and the wake-sleep method) can't be applied efficiently for the full MNIST dataset.

 <!-- image -->
-**Image Description:** The image is a line graph that shows the number of training samples evaluated over time.
-The x-axis represents the number of training samples evaluated, ranging from 0 to 60 million.
-The y-axis represents the number of training samples evaluated, ranging from 0 to 100 million.
+**AI-Generated Image Description:** The image is a line graph that shows the number of training samples evaluated (MCS) for a machine learning model.
+The x-axis represents the number of training samples evaluated, ranging from 0 to 60,000.
+The y-axis represents the number of training samples evaluated, ranging from 0 to 100,000.
 The graph has three lines: a green line, a blue line, and a red line.

-The green line is labeled "Wake-Sleep (train) and MCMC (train) training samples evaluated (millions)."
-This line shows the number of training samples evaluated for each of the three methods.
-The green line is the most consistent over the time period, indicating that the training samples evaluated are the most important factors in determining the number of training samples evaluated.

-The blue line is labeled "Wake-Sleep (test) and MCMC (train) training samples evaluated (millions)."
-This line shows the number of training samples evaluated for each of the three methods.
-The blue line is the least consistent over the time period, indicating that the training samples evaluated are the least important factors in determining the number of training samples evaluated.

-The red line is labeled "AEVB (train) and MCMC (train) training samples evaluated (millions)."
-This line shows the number of training samples evaluated for each of the three methods.
-The red line is the least consistent over the time period, indicating that the training samples evaluated are the least important factors in determining the number of training samples evaluated.
+The green line is labeled "MCS (train)" and shows the number of training samples evaluated for the MCMC (machine learning model) model.
+The blue line is labeled "AEVB (train)" and shows the number of training samples evaluated for the AEVB (train) model.
+The red line is labeled "AEVB (test)" and shows the number of training samples evaluated for the AEVB (test) model.
+The graph also includes a legend that indicates the colors of the lines, with green representing the MCS (train) and blue representing the AEVB (train) models.

-The graph also includes a legend that explains the different lines.
-The legend is labeled "Wake-Sleep (train) and MCMC (train) training samples evaluated (millions)."
-This legend provides additional information about the different lines in the graph.

-The graph is sourced from a source that provides data on the number of training samples evaluated over time.
-The data is sourced from a source that provides data on the number of training samples evaluated over time.
-The data is sourced from a source that provides data on the number of training samples evaluated over time.

-The graph is a line graph, which means that the x-axis and y-axis are linear scales.
-The green line is the most consistent over the time period, indicating that the training samples evaluated are the most important factors in determining the number of training samples evaluated.
-The blue line is the least consistent over the time period, indicating that the training samples evaluated
 <!-- end image description -->